hkanx/hkanx/README.md

 ### Hi there!
 I'm Hannah 👋

-💬 btw: Over 10+ of my personal projects, implemented from little to no starter code, including machine learning, housing classification, scheme interpreter, autocomplete game, 2048, word history, Build Your Own World, the snake game are all in my private repo as required by my university.
+💬 btw: many of my personal projects, implemented from little to no starter code, including machine learning, housing classification, scheme interpreter, autocomplete game, 2048, word history, Build Your Own World, the snake game are all in my private repo as required by my university.
 I can give access upon request for potential employers, please email me at hkang02@berkeley.edu

 -----